JasperZhang121/Android_Rental_App/items/report.md

 * Link to the minutes of your meetings as above.
 There must be at least 4 team meetings.
 Note that you must commit your minute meetings shortly after your meeting has taken place (e.g., within 24h), otherwise your meeting minute will not be accepted.
-Uour meetings should also have a reasonable date span across Week 6 to 11.*
+Your meetings should also have a reasonable date span across Week 6 to 11.*